 Knowing that the cost of controllers can be a hurdle for this type of game, I also created a Smartphone Controller App to allow anyone with a smart-device to jump into a game.

-- I am currently building Go Team Yeah, a local multiplayer coop/competitive brawler, controlled via a Smartphone App
+- I built Go Team Yeah, a local multiplayer coop/competitive brawler for Amazon FireTV, controlled via my own smartphone App.

 - Built and released Pushdown on iOS and Android; I coded the game, my 7-year-old son created the art and was Creative Director.